cego/zfs-cleaner/README.md

 zfs-cleaner is configured through a configuration file resembling the nginx configuration format without semicolons.

-A configuration consists of one of more *plans*.
+A configuration consists of one or more *plans*.
 A plan defines how to clean one or more ZFS datasets.

 A plan is defined like this: